xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 We're back on our devbox.
 Now hop over to the directory `/var/lib/lxc/xr-lxc-app` and package the rootfs into a tar ball.
+In the end we transfer the tar ball to the home directory (~/ or /home/vagrant)

 **You will need to be root for this operation**
 {: .notice--warning}